The Bible (miniseries): Critical reception

 The review aggregator website Rotten Tomatoes reported that 14% of critics have given the series a positive review based on 14 reviews, with an average rating of 4.63/10.
-The site's critics consensus reads, "An earnest but shallow take on the Greatest Story ever Told, The Bible suffers from leaden pacing and mediocre special effects."
+The site's critics consensus reads, "An earnest but shallow take on the Greatest Story Ever Told, The Bible suffers from leaden pacing and mediocre special effects."
 At Metacritic, it has a weighted average score of 45 out of 100 based on 13 critics, indicating "mixed or average reviews".

-Allan Yuhas of The Guardian compared the series to reality TV, as well as criticising the lack of ethnic minorities in major roles.
+Allan Yuhas of The Guardian compared the series to reality TV, as well as criticizing the lack of ethnic minorities in major roles.

 Distribution

 On March 19, 2013, Roma Downey and Mark Burnett offered remarks on the viewership and its anticipated diffusion.
 He said: "We've realized, on the journey around the country to churches and all over the place, many people cannot afford cable TV.
 And those people need to see this Bible series.
 So we're rushing the DVD out April 2nd, also immediately with Spanish subtitles.
 This is very important.
 And this is only for America and Canada.
 Now we're about to start around the world.
 This will be in every country of the world.
-More people will see this series than everything we ever made; together, combined.
+More people will see this series than everything we ever made together, combined.
 Billions of people will see this series.
 Billions."